wimulkeman/elasticsearch-workshop/README.md

 - Kibana 6
 - Docker

-Start the workshop by running the command
+Start the workshop by running the command in the root of this project.

 ```bash
 docker-compose up